Propaganda through media: Manufactured consent

-Edward S. Herman's and Noam Chomsky's book titled “Manufacturing Consent” tackles this notion as Chomsky uses the analogy of a media machine that divide methods used by media into five different filters, including how media works through ownership, advertising, media-elite, flack and an agreed upon common enemy.
+Edward S. Herman's and Noam Chomsky's book titled Manufacturing Consent tackles this notion as Chomsky uses the analogy of a media machine that divide methods used by media into five different filters, including how media works through ownership, advertising, media-elite, flack and an agreed upon common enemy.
 The relationship between viewer and broadcaster- consumer and producer in the context of media, has been explored since the beginning of mass communication.
 This has been carried out not only arguing how the invention of the television changed the make-up of households, but also how news outlets and the Internet have become powerful tools in pushing propaganda and selected information on consumers.
 Manufactured spaces in media create "information bubbles" through mechanisms such as algorithmic capitalism.
 They seek to control the ideologies of consumers by bombarding them with information that is leaning to one side whilst depriving them of objectivity.
 Mass media is selective and influential in its content shared to consumers.

 Ownership looks at how people in power and those affected by information brought to the media seek to either destroy it or "spin" it around to maintain self-image and power.
 Media outlets need consumers to attract advertisers.
 These two filters are dependent on the media elite and flack to function due to the fact that the media elite are journalists and other people with access to platforms that are essentially hand picked due to the fact that they play by the rules set by the owners with regards to how and what information is shared.
 Flack on the other hand are those Chomsky proposes to be defamed by those in power or not even given access to a platform simply because their information is too critical or that it threatens ownership, advertisers and revenue in general.
 The use of having a common enemy is one most identified in politics and can be described as a scapegoat used to justify decisions made by people in power.
 Hence, the basic concept of Herman's and Chomsky's idea is that these filters illustrate how media can be selective about information and why they are motivated to do so.

-With that said, the danger behind filtered information is highlighted in the sense that it creates “ideological polarization”- a phenomenon within a society that “has dominated both popular and academic debates” (Sphor 2017).
-A truly simplified example of this phenomenon would be the political system in the United States of America and the “self placement between…Democrats and Republicans” the key word in this context being self-placement, as society is grouped and divided into two schools of thoughts.
-This black and white fallacy is the backbone to the polarization effect observed in society's thinking.
+With that said, the danger behind filtered information is highlighted in the sense that it creates "ideological polarization", a phenomenon within a society that has "dominated both popular and academic debates".
+A truly simplified example of this phenomenon would be the political system in the United States and the "self placement" between Democrats and Republicans; the key word in this context being self-placement, as society is grouped and divided into two schools of thoughts.
+This black-and-white fallacy is the backbone to the polarization effect observed in society's thinking.